The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 (II) Tool cone and Tool Tip-

-The tool cone (also called ‘Horn‘) amplifies and focuses the mechanical energy produced by the transducer and transmit this to the workpiece in such a way that energy utilization is optimum.
+The tool cone (also called ‘Horn‘) amplifies and focuses the mechanical energy produced by the transducer and transmits this to the workpiece in such a way that energy utilization is optimum.

 It is simply a velocity transformer with the exception that it is made slightly shorter than half of the wavelength.

 The horn mechanically modifies the vibratory energy to give the required force amplitude ratio.
 Thus, a low gain horn gives a low amplitude with a high force capability and opposition, a high gain horn has a high amplitude and a low force capability.

 Titanium is a good material for the tool cone.